The Bankrate promise

-Why it can be challenging to get a mortgage after bankruptcy
+How soon can you get a mortgage after bankruptcy?

 There are two main types of bankruptcy: Chapter 7 and Chapter 13.
-The former is the most common type, and it involves a liquidation of your assets, which go towards discharging most or all of your outstanding debt is discharged.
+The former is the most common type, and it involves a liquidation of your assets, which go towards discharging most or all of your outstanding debt.
 A Chapter 7 bankruptcy is usually approved for those with limited income to repay what they owe.
 It stays on your credit report for up to 10 years.

-A Chapter 13 is known as a “reorganization bankruptcy.”
-Here, you create a plan to repay your creditors, taken from your earnings, at a percentage of what you owe them — up to 100 percent.
+A Chapter 13 or reorganization bankruptcy involves creating a plan to repay your creditors, taken from your earnings, at a percentage of what you owe them — up to 100 percent.
 This repayment plan takes longer than a Chapter 7, often three to five years, and it has to be approved by a bankruptcy court.
 It will stay on your credit report for seven years maximum.

 Chapter 7 bankruptcy